Canadian Collegiate Athletic Association Soccer National Championships

-The Canadian Collegiate Athletic Association Soccer National Championships is the playoff tournament to determine the Canadian Collegiate Athletic Association (CCAA) National champions in women's and men's soccer.
+The Soccer National Championship is the playoff tournament to determine the collegiate national champions in women's and men's soccer.
+It is organized by the Canadian Collegiate Athletic Association (CCAA).

 2013 Nationals

-The 2013 CCAA Men's Soccer National Championship will be hosted by the University of New Brunswick -Saint John.
+The 2013 CCAA Men's Soccer National Championship were hosted by the University of New Brunswick -Saint John.

-The 2013 CCAA Women's Soccer National Championship will be hosted by Kwantlen Polytechnic University.
+The 2013 CCAA Women's Soccer National Championship were hosted by Kwantlen Polytechnic University.